codextj/CodingTestRound/Readme.md

-To generate diamond output on console make sure you are passing a-z or A-Z as an arguement command line arguement to diamond.js script. input read through process.argv[2]
+<emp>To generate diamond output on console make sure you are passing a-z or A-Z as a
+command line arguement to diamond.js script.
+Input read through process.argv[2]</emp>
 --------------------------------------------------------------------------------------------

 $ node diamond.js 3